 - Some people with COVID-19 have neurological symptoms.

 The most common symptoms of COVID-19 are fever, cough and trouble breathing.
 But doctors have seen some patients with brain symptoms, such as headache, seizure or confusion.
-In of 214 hospitalized patients in Wuhan, China, doctors found that 36 percent had a neurological symptom.
+In a report of 214 hospitalized patients in Wuhan, China, doctors found that 36 percent had a neurological symptom.
 Those with more severe COVID-19 were more likely to experience a neurological change.

 What We Don’t Yet Know: